GeekVisit/uproot/README.md

 4. Now use the exported file as an input file to Uproot and convert to your required format.

-Example to convert to OpenWrt format, with a range of static leases between 192.168.0.1 to 192.168.0.254.
+Uprt example to convert from DD-WRT format to OpenWrt format, with static leases having a range between 192.168.0.1 to 192.168.0.254:

 ````bash
   uprt -i static_leases.ddwrt -b static_leases -g o -L 192.168.0.1 -H 192.168.0.254